oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/common_workflows/working_with_large_models/README.md

 ## Download the model to object storage (optional, but recommended)

-For repeat deployments, large models take longer to download from huggingface than they do from object storage because of how we've implemented the download from object storage vs how the huggingface download works in code (it's single threaded).
+For repeat deployments, large models take longer to download from huggingface than they do from object storage because of how we've implemented the download from object storage vs how the huggingface download works in code.

 **NOTE**: For any step involving a closed model for huggingface (meta models as an example), you will need to use your own token to download the model.
 We cannot distribute huggingface tokens as it breaks the SLA.